 The ability to reflect on personal experience, past innovations, and current affairs empowers one to respond to obstacles, criticisms and general stressors in a fashion that consciously assists their own progression, as well as that of culture and society at large.

 - Nick Nova

 Leading off with some basics, where are you from?
 And where are you at?

 NN: I’m definitely a West Coast kid.
 I was born and raised in Northern California, the Bay Area specifically.
 After high school I stuck around for a bit before moving to London, England for college.
 I’m now back in the U.S.and have settled in Brooklyn, NY.

 What does Reflection and Response mean to you?

-How does your song Free fit in with that definition?
+How does your project BC fit in with that definition?

 What else have you been working on recently?
 What are you looking to work on next?